Time to Put Sweden on Top of Your 2016 Travel Checklist

 Most people prefer going to Sweden during the summer as the season presents a comfortable climate that is neither too warm nor too chilly.
 Hikers and sport anglers also love the autumn season when leaves of various earthly hues are dancing through the air.

 The most common means of transportation to go around Sweden is by car and by train.
 Any travel guide can flawlessly state that the country has a very advanced railway system.
 Further up north, buses are used in areas which are hard to reach by train.

-Food in Sweden can be mostly enjoyed on the street kiosks and in lunch restaurants as they sell cheaper products compared with the fine-dining evening restaurants.
-Since dining inside is pricey in the evening, locals and tourists alike enjoy the reasonably priced lunch buffets or “Meals of the Day”.
-These come complete with Swedish delicacies and other European specialties and usually include salad, soft drink and coffee.
-The meals of the day are usually served from 11 a.m. to 2 p.m., sometimes even to 3 p.m.
+Food in Sweden can be mostly enjoyed on the street kiosks and in lunch restaurants as they sell cheaper products than the fine-dining evening restaurants.
+Since dining inside is pricey in the evening, locals and tourists enjoy the reasonably priced lunch buffets or “Meals of the Day”.
+These come complete with Swedish delicacies and other European specialties and usually include salad, soft drinks, and coffee.
+The day’s meals are generally served from 11 a.m. to 2 p.m., sometimes even 3 p.m.

-Accommodations are found in hotels, hostels, B&Bs, apartments and holiday homes.
-We strongly recommend to always book ahead, especially in Stockholm and Gothenburg as both cities have trade shows and congresses that can block all the local hotel capacity.
+Accommodations are found in hotels, hostels, B&Bs, apartments, and holiday homes.
+We strongly recommend always book ahead, especially in Stockholm and Gothenburg, as both cities have trade shows and congresses that can block all the local hotel capacity.

 READ ALSO :

 - The Tips to Plan Tax on Your Tips

 - Occupational Health – What Is the BIG Picture of OH?